Combinatorics of cone types in Coxeter groups: Preliminaries

 \section{Preliminaries}

-We recall the necessary facts on Coxeter systems, Cayley graphs, root systems, Garside shadows, cone types, gates, short inversion poset and ultra-low elements.
+To begin, we review some essential properties of Coxeter systems, the standard geometric representation, the Coxeter complex, Cayley graph and cone types.
 For general Coxeter group theory the primary references are \cite{Hu90}, \cite{BB05} and \cite{Ronan_2009}.
-For background on Garside shadows and short inversions our primary references are \cite{HD16}, \cite{HOHLWEG20161}, \cite{dyer2024shi} and for cone types and ultra-low elements see \cite{PARKINSON2022108146}.
+For more on cone types see \cite{PARKINSON2022108146}.